Jordi Cuixart, Pacifist social leader, accused of violent rebellion

 Jordi Cuixart was elected president of Òmnium Cultural (OC) in December 2015.
 This social entity was created in 1961, under Francoist dictatorship, to defend the Catalan language, culture, and nation, which were persecuted under Franco’s regime.
 This presidency was only another step in Jordi Cuixart’s path.
 He was already a member of Amnesty International and had been a rebel consciousness objector to compulsory military service.
 He has been a part of OC’s board since March 2010.

 Many media outlets recorded Jordi Cuixart’s performance on 20 September.
-Those recordings appear in the documentary called “20-S”, intended to be presented by Mr. Cuixart’s defence as evidence of his pacifist attitude during the events of 20 September (you can see this documentary on the left).
+Those recordings appear in the documentary called “20-S”, intended to be presented by Mr. Cuixart’s defence as evidence of his pacifist attitude during the events of 20 September.
 Mr. Cuixart urged the demonstration’s assistants to ensure that the protest remained peaceful, and to do so without obstructing the agents who were inquiring into the Catalan Ministry of Economics.
-Jordi Cuixart, together with Jordi Sanchez,, attempted to find a way for the police officers who remained inside the Ministry of economics to leave the area safely and unobstructed.

 Judge Llarena, the investigating magistrate, decided to group together all those political and social actions occurring in Catalonia that displayed the aim of achieving independence from Spain.
 Such actions were used as evidence of rebellion, sedition and funds’ embezzlement offences in one general cause.
 The political and social leaders and even the Catalan police forces’ leaders – who have played an important role in the Catalan process -were also included in that case investigated by the Spanish National Court.

-Following this, Jordi Cuixart’s, who was arrested on 16 October accused of a sedition offence, will be accused of a rebellion offence shared with the Catalan Government and Parliament members in office during the Referendum and the vote about independence in the Catalan Parliament, on 27 October, while Jordi Cuixart was in prison.
+Following this, Jordi Cuixart’s, who was arrested on 16 October accused of a sedition offence, has been accused of a rebellion offence shared with the Catalan Government and Parliament members in office during the Referendum and the vote about independence in the Catalan Parliament, on 27 October, while Jordi Cuixart was in prison.

 As renowned pacifist, he had refused to perform military service and as Òmnium’s president he has always maintained and promoted the non-violent nature of the Catalan protests.
 Therefore, the accusing parts have built a case based on a certain interpretation of Mr. Cuixart’s statements and those of the other persons accused in regards to the concept of “violence”.
 The prosecutor wrote: